- What other names is Jewelweed known by?

-People take jewelweed by mouth to treat mild digestive disorders, as well as rashes caused by poison ivy
+People take jewelweed by mouth to treat mild digestive disorders, as well as rashes caused by poison ivy.
+Some people also apply jewelweed directly to the skin for poison ivy.

 Possibly Ineffective for...